Youngsbury: People connected with it

 David Barclay, the Quaker banker and abolitionist, bought the manor in 1769, and enlarged the house.
-A plan by Capability Brown the following year introduced a serpentine lake.
+A plan by Capability Brown the following year introduced a serpentine lake, using the waters of the River Rib.

 Barclay sold it in 1793, after the death of his second wife, to William Cunliffe Shawe, and it passed in 1796 to Daniel Giles.
+Christopher William Giles-Puller, MP for Hertfordshire from 1857 until his death in 1864, lived there.

 In 2012, it was for sale, "offers in excess of £3,900,000".
-As of 2015, it was owned by Jeremy Langmead, the former editor of Wallpaper* magazine and Esquire magazin, who used to be married to writer India Knight.
-In 2017 it was sold to James and Claire Pearce who plan to restore it to its original state and use it as a family home for them and their three children.
+As of 2015, it was owned by Jeremy Langmead, the former editor of Wallpaper* magazine and Esquire magazine, who used to be married to writer India Knight.
+In 2017 it was sold to James and Claire Pearce who have restored it to better, but similar to, its original state.
+It is their family home for them and their three children.
 It took nearly three years to obtain all the required Planning and other permissions.
 However, the house itself was completed in February 2023 and the family occupied it.
 The gardens and other nearby features are to be completed, although the parkland remains open to walkers.